ROCK LAKE 4958’, C.M.W.

 OPTION #1:

-At the far end of Rock Lake is the St. Paul Pass at about a mile.
-Above the Pass are the three Libby Lakes to the east.
+At the far end of Rock Lake is the St. Paul Pass at about 1.7 miles.
+Above the Pass are the three Libby Lakes to the right (N).
 One can continue N.W. from the pass to St. Paul Lake or St. Paul Peak.

 OPTION #2: